 This first one came to my attention after helping a friend create a new website.
 She was going through her web hosting company every time she signed on to her website.
 When you want to log in to your website you can type in your URL and then add /wp-admin/ to the end of it and you will be taken to your login page.
 For instance, to sign on to this site you would go to https://theblogging911.com/wp-admin/.

 A page is a static piece of content.
-It’s like a web page.
 It isn’t dated, nor does it show up in any sort of RSS feed.
 Great uses for pages are your ABOUT page, RESOURCES page, CONTACT page.
 A post is a dated piece of content that gets pushed out to your RSS feed.
 It’ll show up in readers.
 It also is categorized and tagged in your database differently than a page.

 If you look at the top of your posting page you will see a tab that says “SCREEN OPTIONS” (See image below 1.).
 There you can decide what you want to see on your posting page.
 You can change it whenever you like and it includes things like plugins that you may want to use.
 Such as SEO by Yoast or CoSchedule.
 You can also choose whether you show an excerpt, you can turn your comments off and on, use the distraction-free writing functionality, turn off sharing buttons, even whether or not you use the featured image.

-The next tab which is the “HELP” tab while give you instructions for writing posts, inserting media, etc. (Image 2)
+The next tab which is the “HELP” tab will give you instructions for writing posts, inserting media, etc. (Image 2)

 You can also choose to make a post or page public or private.
 You can even make a post or page password protected.
 Like the resource library for this site.
 When you sign up for my email list you get a password which allows you access to the resource library. (image 4).